 - Metric of success: Agile measures its success by only one metric and that is the value of the product delivered.
 On the contrary, there are numerous metrics for success in traditional project management and sometimes it can be forgotten that the most important person for any business is the customer.

-There are many Agile principles mentioned in the Agile manifesto, the most important of them are:
+There are 12 Agile principles mentioned in the agile manifesto, the most important of them are:

 - Customer satisfaction should be prioritized through early and continuous delivery of valuable products.

 - Requirements for change in product features should be welcomed.

 - Deliver working products frequently in short periods of time.

 - Business people and developers must work together daily throughout the project.

 - The most efficient way of information exchange should be face to face conversations.

 - Working products should be the primary metric of success.

 - At regular intervals, the teams should reflect on how to become more efficient.

 Companies often modify an agile methodology to use an agile framework that suits their needs.
 Some of the more familiar agile frameworks which incorporate the Agile principles are: